Big changes are happening 'round here, folks!

 And for the sake of momma-sanity, evolution of core curriculum.

 With a huge gulp, I said "so long" to a history curriculum that we have absolutely loved for the past five years, and welcomed change.
-(This post contains affiliate links.)
+(This post contains affiliate links.
+Please see my disclosure policy for full details.)

 I'm excited to be able to share my 2014-2015 curriculum choices with you.
 Today, I'll only be sharing those titles that we will all be doing collectively during our GROUP LEARNING.
 In the coming days, I'll share what each child will be using for their individual lessons in grammar, spelling, math, etc. I have highlighted any NEW items in pink.
 These are books or resources that we have never used before and so, I can not vouch for their quality or usability.